 Before long, balance returned to America’s pastime.
 Batting averages and runs per game rose to healthy numbers.
 Offense hit its homer-happy zenith when the Steroid Era rolled around in the mid-90s, and in the years since, the game has largely remained characterized by the long ball.

-Now, there’s no easy way to compile the most dominant pitching performances since that change in 1968.
+Now, there’s no black-and-white way to compile the best pitching performances since the mound was lowered.
 If you limit the list to perfect games, you place pitchers at fault for errors committed by their teammates.
-Limit the list to no-hitters, and you still forfeit some of the most strikeout-heavy performances.
+If you limit the list to no-hitters, you forfeit some of the most strikeout-heavy performances (and there’s something to be said about not making your defense work).

-While there’s no black-and-white solution, there is a fun metric designed for this very purpose.
+While there’s no definitive solution, there is a metric designed for this very purpose.
 Game Score, developed by Bill James in 1988, uses a simple formula to evaluate pitching performances.
 The formula is as follows:

 • Start with 50 points